 Cockatiel in the wild: habitat

-Wild cockatiels are nomadic, as availability of food and water will change strongly with the seasons.
+Wild cockatiels are nomadic, as the availability of food and water will change strongly with the seasons.
 Depending on the area, some will travel around constantly while others change locations with the seasons.

 Flocks, small groups or pairs will travel to wherever they can survive, but all suitable areas have something in common.
 A cockatiel in the wild has the following preferences: